-The mission of Bearings Bike Shop is to bring skills to life while illuminating the pathways for possibilities and this extends far beyond teaching kids to earn and maintain a bicycle.
+Recognizing these barriers, Bearings Bike Shop focuses on the ways young people can break down those barriers and become agents of change for themselves and their communities.
 We work with young people to help them leverage their inner strengths, build self-confidence, gain valuable employability skills, capitalize on opportunities, and achieve their individual goals.
 Bearings empowers youth as they develop into successful leaders with purpose, character, and confidence.

 Although the prospect of earning a bike is what draws kids to the program, the excitement of learning new skills and being a part of a community keeps them returning, week after week.
-We exist to engage kids in meaningful, hands-on youth development activities, primarily delivered in three program models (see below).
+We exist to engage kids in meaningful, hands-on youth development activities, primarily delivered in three program models.

 Skills for Life